 Planning Your Blue Mountains Weekend Away

-Where to Stay in the Blue Mountains
+Where To Stay in the Blue Mountains

 There are many places you can stay in the Blue Mountains but I would recommend staying in Katoomba as it has lots of restaurants and cafes, and it’s walking distance to the cute town of Leura and the famous Three Sisters.